DataDog/integrations-core/druid/tests/README.md

 2) Extract Druid.

-3) Follow main [README.md](../README.md) "Connect Druid to DogStatsD" step for setting up Druid.
+3) Follow the main [README.md](../README.md) "Connect Druid to DogStatsD" step for setting up Druid.

    The java properties that need to be updated is located here: `<DRUID>/conf/druid/single-server/micro-quickstart/_common/common.runtime.properties`